The Spark of

 • 30 Hands-on Modules

-Complete mastery over basic coding, electronics, and design.
+Complete mastery over basic coding, electronics, AI exploration, and design.

 • Capstone Presentation